Satya-Anusha777/III-year-Lab/CN&WT LAB/WT Experiments/Experiment1/README.md

 This includes basic nav bar with register,Login buttons in it and sliding carousel with images and cards with recent release books images.
 #### Register.html
 This page includes registration form with all required fields such as username, name, mobile, emailid, age, uploading image, gender, address, date of birth ,hobbies and password.
+#### Login.html
+This page includes login form with all required fields such as username,password.In which the user can submit details and login to website.

 ### Output